Guide

 Not answering the actual question

 Tender questions are specific.
 "Describe your quality assurance process" does not mean "tell us how good you are."
 Evaluators score against what was asked.
-If you don't address it directly, you score zero on that criterion.
+If you do not address it directly, your response may score poorly or be treated as non-responsive for that criterion.

 3